powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 - `id`: the identifier of the CRAC
 - `name`: the name of the CRAC

-> An optional `info` field can be added to the header.
-It is a free-form text field that can be used to add any
-> information about the CRAC.
+An optional `info` field can be added to the header.
+It is a free-form text field that can be used to add any information about the CRAC.
+Additionally, a `timestamp` field can be added to the header, which is a string representing the date and time of validity the CRAC.
+The format of the timestamp is ISO 8601.

 ```json
 {